akorede12/akorede12/README.md

 ## About Me

-I'm an Experienced Fullstack (Web3) Blockchain Developer with over four years of expertise in designing, deploying, and optimizing Ethereum smart contracts, Solana smart contracts and decentralized applications.
-Skilled in `Solidity`, `Rust`, `JavaScript`, and cutting-edge Web3 technologies, with a proven track record of building in `blockchain ecosystems`, enhancing `user experience`, and ensuring long-term product `scalability`.
+I'm an Experienced Fullstack (Web3) Blockchain Developer with over four years of expertise in designing, deploying, and optimizing Ethereum smart contracts and
+Solana smart contracts.
+I build decentralized web and mobile application using that interact with the blockchain.
+Skilled in `NextJs`, `ReactJs`, `Solidity`, `Rust`, `JavaScript`, and cutting-edge Web3 technologies, with a proven track record of building in `blockchain ecosystems`, enhancing `user experience`, and ensuring long-term product `scalability`.

 An `AI enthusiast` and `Prompt Engineer` bullish about the advantages AI could give the average human.